lunacik/research_project/README.md

 Reseach project at Vilnius University.
-Main idea is to find graphs crossing number using some heruistics.
+Main idea is to find graphs minimum crossing number using some heruistics.
 There are three different approaches -
 1. precise
 2. greedy
 3. randomized